caseif/Argus/CODE_STYLE.md

 ## Exceptions

 Avoid using exceptions.
+Either print a warning and move on, return the error to the caller, or crash the program.

-Eventually the plan is to compile with `-fno-exceptions` so that exceptions are completely disabled.
+The plan is to eventually compile with `-fno-exceptions` so that exceptions are completely disabled.

 ## Code Hygiene